fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	* - Option
 	  - Description
 	* - Optional
-	  - Detemrins whether the question is required in order to proceed through the survey, or not.
+	  - Determines whether the question is required in order to proceed through the survey, or not.
 By default, this option is enabled.

 .. warning::